StreakYC/react-float-anchor/README.md

 * `zIndex` is an optional number controlling the z-index CSS property of the float element's container.

+FloatAnchor has the following static methods:

+* `parentNodes(node)` takes a DOM node, and returns an iterator that yields the node and then each parentNode, unless the current node is a `float` element's container div, then its corresponding `anchor` DOM node will be yielded next instead.
+This is useful when you are listening to events from the entire page and need to determine whether an event's target is logically contained by a React component that has children that use FloatAnchor.

 The FloatAnchor component has a `reposition` method, which you should call if you change the size of the contents of the anchor or float elements.